MIUN Free NEET Quiz Unit 6

 6 / 50

-6. In menstrual cycle, if the released ovum is not fertilised, during the proliferative phase endometrium does not proliferates.
+6. In menstrual cycle, if the released ovum is fertilised or not fertilised, the follicular phase is followed by the ovulatory phase.

 7 / 50